AlxBlzrv/UdemyDS-ML/README.md

 - **Project 6: Natural Language Processing (NLP) Projects**

   This section includes two projects focusing on Natural Language Processing (NLP).
 Project 1 involves sentiment analysis on airline tweets, while Project 2 focuses on sentiment analysis of movie reviews.

+- **Project 7: Country Clustering Analysis**

+  This project aims to identify similarities among countries and regions based on various features using clustering analysis.
+It involves data preprocessing, feature engineering, model building using K-Means clustering, and visualization of results on a choropleth map.

 *More projects will be added in the future...*